JangYoungWhan/garnut/README.md

 # garnut
-Garnut consists of a number of classes that use the base NLP library to provide basic utilities.
+Garnut is a C++ library that consists of a number of classes that use the base NLP library to provide basic utilities.

 ##Prerequisites